Tinco0/YAPEC/README.md

 ## Acknowledgements

-- This project is inspired by the Pokemon games, the desire to learn more about OCR and image processing techniques and the available community tools for encounter counting.
+- This project is inspired by the Pokemon and PokeMMO games, the desire to learn more about OCR and image processing techniques and the available community tools for encounter counting.
 - The OCR functionality is powered by the [pytesseract](https://github.com/madmaze/pytesseract) library, which utilizes the [Tesseract OCR engine](https://github.com/tesseract-ocr/tesseract).
 - The image processing operations are implemented using the [OpenCV](https://opencv.org/) Python library.
 - The SQLite database interaction is facilitated by the [sqlite3](https://docs.python.org/3/library/sqlite3.html) module in Python's standard library.